 The late 60s saw the Canadian passenger rail services in general decline, with both CP and CN axing lines.
 This prompted the government to acquire the remaining passenger services of the two and consolidate them into Via Rail in 1976.

 This also prompted the government of Ontario to establish its own commuter rail crown corporation, GO, in 1967.
 After decades of interest and many fail proposals, GO eventually reached Oshawa on a very limited basis in 1990.
 It would not be until 1995 that GO’s Lakeshore East Line would be properly extended out to Oshawa.

-The had been modernized for use by VIA Rail and GO Transit in the early 90s.
+The station had been modernized for use by VIA Rail and GO Transit in the early 90s.
 The site underwent additional renovations in 2009 to improve accessibility.
 Between 2015 and late 2017 it underwent another major renovation which brought the site to its current form.